 - Access and labour costs can be higher.
 Flat roofs always need scaffolding (even for single storey buildings), and this cost rises with the height of the building.
 Carrying the heavy concrete ballast up to the roof adds to the install time and labour costs.

-As a rough comparison, domestic flat roof PV is around 25% more expensive than that on sloping roofs.
+As a rough comparison, domestic flat roof PV is around 25% more expensive than that on sloping roofs (you'd be looking at £10k minimum).

 Customers often ask if it’s possible to install solar panels on flat roofed dormers.
 The main problem with this is that dormers aren’t structurally strong enough to support the weight of the ballasting we usually use on flat roofs.
 So the PV mounting will need to be fixed through roof penetration.
 Given the need to maintain watertightness, this is more complex and over 50% more expensive.